msoedov/configus/Readme.md

-Configus - a declarative spec for configuration
+Configus - a declarative contract for configuration

 ### Instalation